What to Expect at Your First Counselling Session

 "I'm terrified to feel my feelings.
 I might break down."

 Are these the thoughts that go through your mind when you think of going to a counselling session?
 These are all normal feelings and thoughts.
-Most people feel this way, too, and that is okay!
-What matters is that by deciding to see a therapist you've taken a gigantic step to restore your wellbeing – that, by itself, is worth celebrating.
+What matters is that by deciding to see a therapist you've taken a big step to restore your wellbeing – that, by itself, is worth celebrating.

 You are probably wondering what to expect when meeting with a therapist for the first time.
-Don't worry.
 This blog post will guide you through the process.

 Therapy is all about relationships and creating conversations with people.
 It is a space where people can talk about their life events and struggles in a safe and empathetic way.